Trans 101: FAQ

 This further muddies what it means to identify as a different race.
 If you had been born in a different time or different country, you might very well have been considered another race.
 Within each race there is also so much physical variation in features and skin colour, where in fact intra-racial populations exhibit a much greater genetic diversity among themselves than between different races.

 Likewise with gender, simply having masculine or feminine traits isn’t what makes someone a man or woman.
 Being transgender isn’t about being a masculine woman or feminine man who might as well be the other sex.
-It’s about having a core gender identity that somehow formed at odds with what’s expected for someone’s body, often very early in life (though it may not be recognised till much later) and which affects every part of how that person views, relates and interacts to the world, as well as the socialisation they absorb.
+It’s about having a gender identity that is at odds with what’s expected for someone’s body, often starting early in life (though it may not be recognised till much later) and which affects every part of how that person views, relates and interacts to the world, as well as the socialisation they absorb.

 This indelibly shapes who they are, as it does with children adopted by different-race parents.
 That is not the case for people who decide they are a particular race merely because they share stereotypical traits with that race (that may not even apply in a different country).

 Q: People with Body Dysmorphic Disorder (or anorexia) are treated with psychiatric help, not surgery.
-Shouldn’t transgender people also be treated with therapy instead of allowed to change their bodies?
+Shouldn’t the same apply to transgender people?

 While the two conditions may seem similar on the surface, they have different causes, different manifestations, and more importantly different treatments that have been reliably proven to work.